sunfounder/ultimate-sensor-kit/docs/source/components_basic/20-component_VL53L0X.rst

 #.
 Including the necessary library and initializing the sensor object.
 We start by including the library for the VL53L0X sensor and creating an instance of the Adafruit_VL53L0X class.

    .. note::
-      To install library, use the Arduino Library Manager and search for **"Adafruit_VL53L0X"** and install the library.
+      To install the library, use the Arduino Library Manager and search for **"Adafruit_VL53L0X"** and install it.

    .. code-block:: arduino